|

 £38

-These beautiful & well situated mountains are perfect for getting to grips with navigation.
+These beautiful & well situated mountains (a few miles from Stirling) are perfect for getting to grips with navigation.
 The features in these hills offer a range of terrain that allows us to go through the vast range of skills used to keep us safe.
 According to rescue figures the primary reason for people calling out the local rescue team is down to navigational issues.
 This one day clinic will go along way to increasing your confidence & fine tuning your techniques.

 ITINERARY